 Independent companies, for example, have to be more comfortable with pitching ideas to the big channel broadcasters.
 Conversely, the broadcasters have to be more acutely aware of their own audience and their watching habits, to know what shows to commission.

 When working on set, it’s necessary to know the proper etiquette.
 If your role has a direct superior, then all queries and problems should be reported to them rather than anyone further up the chain of command.
 For example, a Clapper Loader should never go to a Director of Photography with a question, as the Assistant Camera is their direct superior.
 It’s also expected that everyone remains polite and courteous, even during highly stressful situations.

 The TV industry is one of the quickest evolving sectors, especially when it comes to technology.
 Keeping up to date with the new, cutting-edge hardware and software will help to keep you employable.
 Staying in the know can be easily achieved by attending industry workshops and seminars, and following industry blogs and websites.

 No matter what industry you’re working in, it’s always wise to know where to seek legal counsel and aid if required.
-The Broadcasting, Entertainment, Cinematograph and Theatre Union represents most sectors in the TV industry.
+The Broadcasting, Entertainment, Cinematograph and Theatre Union (BECTU) represents most sectors in the TV industry.